georgeroubie/CSS-Style-Guide/README.md

 ## Syntax

+* Use REM instead of Pixels for font size.
 * Include one space before the opening brace `{` in rule declarations.
 * Include one space after the colon `:` in property declarations.
 * Include one space after comma `,`.